When you encounter issues with the Pocket Casts app, you may be asked to check your debug logs to help troubleshoot the problem.

 This log means the podcast episode is encoded in a format their phone can’t play.

-This command pops up when the app is manually refreshed or opened.
+This log appears when the app is manually refreshed or opened, and shows how many new episodes were found.
 The app also refreshes automatically occasionally.

 This log indicates that an incorrect email address was used to log in.